idemeum/idemeum.github.io/_site/docs-source/idp.md

 # Welcome to idemeum documentation

-We are currently working on a product launch, therefore the dcumentation will be launched soon.
+We are currently working on our product launch, therefore the documentation will be launched soon.

 Stay tuned.